codefloww/bluckachka/README.md

 ## Bluckachka:
 To play standart game you should clone this repo, open folder and run main.
 Then you should follow instructions in the terminal.
 To win this game you have to kill two enemies.
 If you will fight with enemy and loose this fight.
-You've losted. (Потрачено...)
+You've losted.

 Commands which are available for you: